kalingam1998/ML_Deployment/README.md

 - The attributes having greater than 40% missing values were filtered out.
 - There are some features which have no role in targets, so they are also removed:
 - - 'ReportAsOfEOD', 'LoanId', 'LoanNumber', 'ListedOnUTC', 'DateOfBirth' (because age is already present), 'BiddingStartedOn','UserName','NextPaymentNr','NrOfScheduledPayments','IncomeFromPrincipalEmployer', 'IncomeFromPension', 'IncomeFromFamilyAllowance', 'IncomeFromSocialWelfare','IncomeFromLeavePay', 'IncomeFromChildSupport', 'IncomeOther' (As Total income is already present which is total of all these income), 'LoanApplicationStartedDate','ApplicationSignedHour', 'ApplicationSignedWeekday','ActiveScheduleFirstPaymentReached', 'PlannedInterestTillDate', 'LastPaymentOn', 'ExpectedLoss', 'LossGivenDefault', 'ExpectedReturn', 'ProbabilityOfDefault', 'PrincipalOverdueBySchedule', 'StageActiveSince', 'ModelVersion','WorseLateCategory'
+- As no time series analysis is involved in our project, so some attributes involving date-time are removed:
+-  - 'LoanDate', 'FirstPaymentDate','MaturityDate_Original','MaturityDate_Last','LastPaymentOn'
+-  - note that attribute 'DefaultDate' is not removed, because it contains the default date for those borrowers who defaulted and - for those borrowers who didn't default.
+This attribute will help us in creating the our 1st target attribute (defaulted, non-defauted borrowers).
+-  There are some attributes in numeric form in the dataset but they are actually categorical attributes as per data description such as :
+-  -  Verification Type, Language Code, Gender, Use of Loan, Education, Marital Status,EmployementStatus, OccupationArea,
+-  - These attributes are converted to categorial type by using the respective attribute definition, to make these variables correct for Exploratory Data Analysis (EDA).
+-  - Like for Gender attribute replacing [0,1,2] by ["Male","Woman","Undefined"] as per attribute definition of Gender.
+-  - When the data distribution is checked for these attributes, there are some unreplacable values like :
+-  -  - 22, 15, 10, 13, 7, 21 in 'LanguageCode' attribute.
+-  -  - -1 in 'UseOfLoan'
+-  -  - 0, -1 in 'Education'
+-  -  - -1 in 'MaritalStatus'
+-  -  - -1, 0, 6 in 'EmploymentStatus'
+-  -  - -1, 0 in 'OccupationArea'
+-  -  - -1 in 'HomeOwnershipType'

 ## EDA
 **Introduction:**